iliags/click_storm/README.md

  <img width="20%" src="./assets/icon-256.png", alt-text="logo">
 </p>

 Click Storm is an open-source auto-clicker and input automation tool written in Rust.
-Download the latest version [here](https://github.com/iliags/click_storm/releases).
-See the [wiki](https://github.com/iliags/click_storm/wiki) for documentation.
+[Download the latest version](https://github.com/iliags/click_storm/releases/latest) or [visit the wiki](https://github.com/iliags/click_storm/wiki) for documentation.

 > [!NOTE]
 > Windows Security has marked the executable as having `Trojan:Script/Wacatac.B!ml` in the past, which is a false positive.